 - Plants for Bees

-Having an area in the garden which is less tended, let leaf litter accumulate (good for nesting) with longer unmown grass and wildflowers both looks attractive and is great for many pollinators.
+Having an area in the garden which is less tended, let leaf litter accumulate (good for nesting) with areas of unmown grass and native wildflowers is great for many pollinators.
 Bumblebees are attracted to many wild flowers, one of the best is Red Clover.
 The image below is of a part of my garden which has been left over an extended period to go its own way.
 It does require a little attention to take back some thugs so that there are not too many brambles, rosebay willowherb and to keep a balance.

 Leaving this area to its own devices has allowed Marsh Marigolds, Red and White Campion, Nettles, Meadow Sweet, Cow Parsley, Persicaria bistorta, Primula, Foxglove, Buttercup, Daisy, Wild Flag Iris, Ivy leaved Toad Flax, wild orchid, and Ferns to take root in the wild area over the years.
 Into which I have also introduced Bluebells, Hellebores, Pulmonaria and Meadow Geranium.
 Below is an image of part of the area in late spring showing the untended the wild area.